 Here are some things to think about.

-The private rental market - renting from a real estate agent or a landlord - is a popular choice, but there are other options if you need help to be able to rent a place.
+The private rental market - renting from a real estate agent or rental provider (sometimes known as a landlord) - is a popular choice, but there are other options if you need help to be able to rent a place.
 Each of the options below has its own pros and cons.

-• Community housing - Housing managed by non-profit organisations, often to meet specific needs within the community (e.g., disability needs, Indigenous needs) - to find out what community housing is near you, check out the Community Housing Federation of Victoria
+- Community housing - Housing managed by non-profit organisations, often to meet specific needs within the community (e.g., disability needs, Indigenous needs) - to find out what community housing is near you, check out Housing Victoria's community housing page.

-• Public housing - The Victorian Government offers help to individuals and families who need low-cost housing - find out more on the Department of Health and Human Services Public Housing page
+- Public housing - The government offers help to individuals and families who need low-cost housing - find out more on the public housing page.

-You can also check out our Cheap accommodation pages for more information about help finding an affordable place to live.
+You can also check out our student accommodation page for more information about finding an affordable place to live.

 Paying rent is the main cost of renting, but it's not the only cost.
 It's important to be able to pay rent and still have enough for things like bills, food and transport costs.